Dorothy Burgess: Family, education

 Born in Los Angeles in 1907, Burgess was a niece of Fay Bainter.
 On her father's side, she was related to David C. Montgomery of Montgomery and Stone.
-Her grandfather was Henry A. Burgess, Sr. He came to Los Angeles in 1893, establishing a business at Terminal Island.
+Her grandfather was Henry A. Burgess Sr. He came to Los Angeles in 1893, establishing a business at Terminal Island.
 His home was at 637 West 41st Place.
 He was born in England.
 Her dad was H.A.
 (Burgie) Burgess, a pioneer air-transport executive.
 For a decade, he was an assistant to Harris M. (Pop) Hanshue, who founded Western Air Express (Western Airlines), and was its first president.
 Burgess studied drawing, painting, and sculpture at Mrs. Dow's School in Briarcliff Manor, New York.
 Her talent in the three artistic disciplines was evident in the creative objects that decorated her Hollywood apartment.
 Burgess and her mother, Grace, resided in a home in Malibu, California, in 1932.

 Stage actress

 Burgess made her stage debut in a walk-on role in support of her mother's sister, Bainter.
 She first came to light as a specialty dancer in The Music Box Revue.
+In September 1924, Burgess joined the cast of the Broadway hit Dancing Mothers, in which her mother Grace had a featured role, where she had a bit in a cabaret scene and also understudied Helen Hayes in one of the principal roles.
+Burgess was promoted from understudy to a leading part in November 1924 when Hayes left for Quarantine.
 Burgess played a 17-year-old in the comedy, The Adorable Liar, which was staged at the 49th Street Theater in August 1926.
-It was her first appearance in New York City.

 Her knowledge of the stage was proficient and she combined this with ample charm and attractiveness.
-Burgess was co-featured in a stock company managed by George Cukor and George Kondolf at the Lyceum Theatre in Rochester, New York, during the summer of 1928.
+Burgess was co-featured in a stock company managed by George Cukor and George H. Kondolf at the Lyceum Theatre in Rochester, New York, during the summer of 1928.
 Her co-star was Henry Hull.
 The actors opened on Broadway on April 30.
 She learned about being a character actor in stock, along with adapting her voice and mannerisms to each new role.

-Burgess was on Broadway in The Squall and played the title role in Lulu Belle;.she was given star billing by David Belasco.
+Burgess was on Broadway in The Squall and played the title role in Lulu Belle;. she was given star billing by David Belasco.
 The play was performed at the Belasco Theater in Los Angeles in October 1929.
 Burgess depicted a Mexican girl in The Broken Wing, a Paul Dickerson romantic comedy, staged at El Capitan Theater in Los Angeles, in July 1931.
 She was typecast as a Spanish woman so much that one reviewer commented that perhaps a Spanish onion or a Mexican chili pepper was in her family tree, but offstage, she was much more a typical American co-ed than the Carmenesque young ladies she often played.
 She made Hollywood her permanent home, living at 210 South Fuller Avenue.